TheJacksonLaboratory/FunDataR/3_multivariate/lesson4.md

   If the F-test is significant, it suggests the model fits the data better than can be expected by chance, or, equivalently, that at least one of the coefficients (not counting the intercept) really is not zero.
-In the case of simple linear regression (only one explanatory variable), the this F-test is equivalent to the t-test on the coefficient on the explanatory variable in the sense that the two tests should return identical p-values.
+In the case of simple linear regression (only one explanatory variable), this F-test is equivalent to the t-test on the coefficient on the explanatory variable in the sense that the two tests should return identical p-values.
 In the case of multiple regression, the t-tests must be considered individually.
 As in the case of post-hoc testing following a significant omnibus F-test on an ANOVA model, this testing should control for the effects of multiple testing.
-For instance, in the example below, there are six separate t-tests being conducted, and the p-values returned are not adjusted to reflect that multiple tests are being performed using the same dataset.
-This is so in part because although t-tests are performed for each coefficient, the researcher may only be interested in a subset (or only one) of those t-tests.
-We will discuss this further later in the
+For instance, in the example below, there are six separate t-tests being conducted, and the p-values returned are not adjusted to reflect that multiple tests are being performed using the same dataset:
-  lesson:

 ```
 ## A model demonstrating overall model F-test and multiple coefficient t-tests: